shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

 surface, volume and hypervolume.
 This will permit to generalize the inner product to k-vectors.
 Finally, I systematically calculate of the Hodge duals of vectors, bivectors, trivectors and quadvectors in Minkowski spacetime with metric signature :math:`(+,-,-,-)`.
-The very last step brings us to Hodge duality on k-forms based on vector/covector duality.

 This discussion assumes you, the reader, have a solid understanding of vector and tensor calculus, as well as familiarity with the exterior product and Élie Cartan's differential forms.

 I systematically use within this pages a toolbox of concepts and notations that I dub the Cartan-Hodge formalism.
 The notation is quite standard and should be